AdrianAddesso/PF-WebDev-Adrian-Addesso/readme.md

 - ✅ Added <head> to the Nav elements, and replaced <div> for more proper semantic tags
 - ✅ Install SASS
 - ✅ Crear git.ignore
+- ✅ Migrate to SASS, plus mixins and variables.
+Ignored css and css stylesheet backups.
+Updated the headers